-You’ll find more electric than gas models on the showroom floor because virtually all homes have electricity.
-In many communities, however, homes have both electric and gas lines, allowing a choice between appliances.
-Most gas dryers are designed to run on natural gas, as that’s what runs through community gas lines, but rural dwellers might not have access to it.
-In that case, a natural gas dryer can easily be made to run on propane via a conversion kit that costs between $30 and $40 (view example on Amazon).
+Putting aside the question of power source for a moment, you might find it difficult to compare a gas dryer vs. electric dryer because you’ll find more electric than gas models on showroom floors.
+Why?
+Virtually all homes have electricity.
+In many communities, however, homes have both electric and gas lines, allowing homeowners to choose between electric or gas dryers.
+Most gas dryers are designed to run on natural gas because that’s what runs through community gas lines.
+Rural dwellers who do not have municipal access to natural gas can run a natural gas dryer on propane by purchasing a conversion kit that costs between $30 and $60.

 Gas dryers must always be vented.

-When gas dryers operate, the combustion that takes place inside produces carbon monoxide, which must be vented either outdoors or into a suitable HVAC ventilation system.
+When gas dryers are running, the combustion that takes place inside produces carbon monoxide, which must be vented either outdoors or into a suitable HVAC ventilation system.
 Most electric dryers also require venting to keep from blowing hot, moist air into the home.
-Some newer electrical models, however, eliminate the need for venting.
+Some newer electrical models, however, eliminate the need for venting, which gives them a convenience advantage over gas dryers and should factor into your choice between a gas or electric dryer.
 Similar to the process that takes place in an HVAC unit, a ventless dryer recirculates hot moist air through a loop system that cools the air, removes the moisture, and recirculates the air back through the dryer.
 A ventless electric dryer is a good choice where there’s no suitable way to install an exhaust vent.

 Gas dryers cost more than electric dryers.

-A mid-range electric dryer runs around $400 to $600 (view example on The Home Depot), while a mid-range gas dryer will set you back $500 to $750 (view example on The Home Depot).
+The cost of a new dryer differs between gas and electric models.
+A mid-range electric dryer runs around $400 to $600, while a mid-range gas dryer will set you back $500 to $750.
 On average, a gas dryer will run approximately $100 more than an electric dryer of the same style and quality.

-When it comes to high-end dryers, however, price differences between are less.
+When it comes to high-end dryers, however, the differences in the price of dryers are less noticeable.
 A top-end dryer, gas or electric, runs $1,200 to $1,600.
-At that range, added costs have less to do with the power source and more to do with such bells and whistles as whisper-quiet operation, delayed start modes, and even steam cycles that dry clothes virtually wrinkle-free.
+At that range, added costs have less to do with the power source and more to do with bells and whistles such as whisper-quiet operation, delayed start modes, and even steam cycles that dry clothes virtually wrinkle-free.

-All ventless dryers are electric and if you want one, you’ll pay on average, $75 to $125 more than a standard vented model (view example on The Home Depot).
+All ventless dryers, like this model from GE, are electric.
+For these you’ll pay, on average, $75 to $125 more than a standard vented model.

-While a handy homeowner with some DIY skills can often install an electric dryer just by plugging the dryer in a 240V outlet and connecting its vent hose to an in-wall exhaust hookup.
-A licensed plumber, however, is required to hook up a gas dryer, because gas line connections must be carefully fitted and then tested to ensure that no gas leaks will occur.
-This can add $75 to $125 to the cost.
+The real gas dryer cost is more than its sticker price.
+A handy homeowner with some DIY skills can often install an electric dryer just by plugging the dryer in a 240V outlet and connecting its vent hose to an in-wall exhaust hookup.
+To hook up a gas dryer, however, you’ll need to hire a licensed plumber because gas dryer connections must be fitted and then tested to ensure that no gas leaks will occur.
+When purchasing a gas dryer, plan on factoring in $75 to $125 to pay the plumber for this hookup.